Definitions (Being a nerd is actually good. This is useful stuff)

 Boddington v British Transport Police is an example of an appeal heard by House of Lords that contested that a bylaw was beyond the powers conferred to it under section 67 of the Transport Act 1962.

 - (law) a power held as a consequence of another power, or held as a consequence of a relationship.
 In right of her being president of the Board, she is also the chair of Board meetings.
 The husband held title to the land in right of his wife (see also jure uxoris).

 - (law, government) jurisdiction of a person who is head of state of more than one state.The Queen of Canada in Right of Quebec is suing the Queen of Canada in Right of Newfoundland.

 de jure: “of right”; in accordance with law

 de facto: exercising power as if legally constituted or lawfully authorized

 Maxims of Law tell the story…

-Canada “is” founded upon common law principles that recognize the supremacy of God and the rule of law.
+Canada “is” founded upon Common Law principles (principles that no longer apply) that recognize the supremacy of God and the rule of law.
 In essence, these principles are the rule of law which our courts must follow as they have over many centuries before Canada, and even America for that matter, even existed.
 These principles were originally written in Latin and are known as Maxims of Law.
 They are seen as “axioms” in law – indisputable truths.
 Let us share some of these principles with you: